 Those are compelling numbers, right?
 There’s no denying that an automated email marketing strategy requires a different approach, and it takes more setup on your part.
 But as Ian Minnis of USAA puts it, “Don’t continue to do what you’ve always done just because it’s easy to do.”

+Set up your ecommerce automation campaigns and enjoy the benefits.
 Once automated campaigns are up and running, they can take your email marketing to a new level and create a real, substantial difference for your business and your customers – and that’s worth investing in!

 * Source Campaign Monitor's report